DayanneAraujo/ud036_StarterCode/README.md

 # Fresh Tomatos

 It's a simple application to show on a web browser information about movies from a list.
-When you run the main file, it will open a web browser and you will be able to select a movie and it will play the movie trailer.
+When you run the main file, it will open a web browser, so you will be able to select a movie and it will play the movie trailer.

 ## Usage